Coa wants to bring an emotional workout into your fitness regimen – TechCrunch

 Coa is optimistic it can make a difference without making an ethical compromise.

-“Confidentiality and clinical integrity is everything,” Meyer said.
+“Confidentiality and clinical integrity is everything,” Anhalt said.
 “So we take measures far beyond what we’re legally and ethically required to do.”
-Some of those measures: a dedicated person who manages patient to therapist information, no post-class surveys or analytics and an internal commitment to not sharing who is participating in which classes.
+Some of those measures: a dedicated person who manages patient to therapist information, no post-therapy surveys or analytics and an internal commitment to not sharing who is participating in which classes.

 Coa views its competition broadly as any startup in the therapy space: Talkspace, TwoChairs, Real, Alma and Octave.

-Note: Editor’s note: This story has been edited to further clarify and correct Coa’s core product offerings.